 4) Keep to a Schedule

 Medical practices are frequently subject to an often-deserved stereotype — that patients will spend hours sitting in the waiting room, even if they have an appointment.
-You can find good tips from improving patient scheduling in the post 8 Best Practices for Patient Scheduling.
+You can find good tips for improving patient scheduling in the post 8 Best Practices for Patient Scheduling.

 While situations do arise where emergencies or on-call situations take precedence over patient appointments, wherever possible physicians should try to stick to the established schedule.
 If there are events that keep physicians from seeing patients on time, keep them updated on expected wait times or reschedule their appointments as necessary.